Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Castlemaine has 62 active public transport stops, offering a mix of train and bus services.
-These stops are served by 24 routes that collectively facilitate 744 weekly passenger trips.
-The town's transport accessibility is rated as moderate, with residents typically located 409 meters from the nearest stop.
+Castlemaine has 62 active public transport stops offering a mix of train and bus services.
+These stops are served by 24 individual routes, providing a total of 744 weekly passenger trips.
+Transport accessibility is moderate, with residents on average located 409 meters from the nearest stop.

 Frequently Asked Questions - Transport